redhat-developer/developers.redhat.com/_cucumber/README.md

 ### Cucumber profiles

 It is possible to execute our tests using different profiles.
-The three main profiles are desktop, mobile, and kc_dm.
+The two profiles are desktop and mobile.

 Profiles are defined within a cucumber.yml file, which is located within `_cucumber/cucumber.yml`